 (2) Ms. Brooke serves as chairperson of the government and regulatory affairs committee and as a member of the audit committee and the strategy committee of our board of directors.

-4) Mr. Goldberg serves as chairperson of the strategy committee and as a member of the audit committee of our board of directors.
+(3) Mr. Flanders serves as a member of the equity incentive committee of our board of directors.